 Fiber helps keep your dog’s digestive system in good shape.
 This nutrient can also improve their heart health and lower their cholesterol levels.

-Other sources of fiber: carrots, pumpkin, peaches
+Other sources of fiber: carrots, pumpkin, peaches (pumpkin is a superfood for dogs)

 Fun Pear Facts